 Celebrate the bounty of the harvest with children’s activities, live music, and delicious fall food.
 All these activities take place at the historical Smith’s Castle, which has seen Rhode Island’s history from when Native Americans lived on the land to early colonial days to the plantation era.
 It’s a significant spot that will be sure to interest groups of all sizes.

 This fall tradition has been around for over 40 years, and when you finally make it out, you’ll understand why families keep coming back!
 Enjoy the Barrel train, pony rides, games, and a craft tent for the kids.
 Local food trucks will also stop by to offer their artisanal selections, and live bands set a jovial tone to the entire festival!

 Pick your own apples and more at this annual fall festival!
-Crowds a-plenty gather at the orchard for delicious food and activities for the entire family.
+Crowds a-plenty gather in early October at the orchard for delicious food and activities for the entire family occuring.
 The event kicks off a full season full of apple-picking, so if you can’t come to the fall fest, stop by later in the fall for more fun.

 The beach might seem too summery for fall, but the Misquamicut Fall Fest sure knows how to greet the new season!
 In the middle of September, grab a beach blanket and head out to Misquamicut State Beach for cover bands, fantastic carnival rides, and a classic car show on Saturday.
 For food, you’ll love sampling from the dozens of vendors at their Food Truck Rodeo

 Johnston Memorial Park always hosts the apple festival, attracting more than 5,000 people some years.
 Enjoy the sweet smell of apple pies and apple crisps wafting throughout the festival all day long.
 Take part in an apple pie baking competition with local judges, or enjoy some rocking tunes supplied by local Northeast musicians.